Blue Carbon & Data Harvesting

 Photo Credit: Molly Deegan

-Seaweeds are proving to be a powerful methane-reducing alternative in livestock feeds.
-Field trials have shown that adding 1% of seaweed to livestock diets decreased methane production by 58%.
+At the same time, seaweeds are proving to be a powerful methane-reducing supplement in livestock feed.
+Field trials have shown that adding 1% of seaweed to fodder decreased methane production by 58%.
 GreenWave has partnered with Elm Innovations to explore open ocean farming trials of red algae to provide a consistent and scaled source of feed for cattle ranchers in California.